-To what extent are legal order and political institutions defined without interference by religious dogmas?

-Religious dogmas might play an influential role in politics, with churches or religious groups acting as interest groups (e.g., with regard to laws on abortion or divorce) as part of the decision-making process.
+No interference To what extent are legal order and political institutions defined without interference by 1.3 of religious religious dogmas? dogmas Religious dogmas might play an influential role in politics, with churches or religious groups acting as interest groups (e.g., with regard to laws on abortion or divorce) as part of the decision-making process.
 However, if the legal order and the political institutions are defined by and derived from religious dogmas, there will likely be fundamental barriers to the development of individual beliefs, capacities and choices.
 The state is secular.
-Religious dogmas have no noteworthy influence on legal order or political institutions.

-The state is largely secular.
-However, religious dogmas have considerable influence on legal order and political institutions.

-Secular and religious norms are in conflict about the basic constitution of the state or are forming a hybrid system.

-The state is theocratic.
+Religious dogmas have no noteworthy influence on legal order or political institu-10 tions.
+9 8 The state is largely secular.
+However, religious dogmas have considerable influence on legal order and 7 political institutions.
+6 5 Secular and religious norms are in conflict about the basic constitution of the state or are forming a 4 hybrid system.
+3 2 1 The state is theocratic.
 Religious dogmas define legal order and political institutions.

-1.4 Basic administration
+1.4 Basic Basic